 Subject code: PY4209:03

-- Integrate knowledge, skills and reflective practice in counselling.
+- Integrate knowledge, skills and reflective practice in Icounselling

-- Identify legal and ethical issues relevant to the therapeutic setting.
+- Demonstrate a broad knowledge of theoretical approaches, techniques, legal and ethical issues relevant to the therapeutic setting

 Please note, unit structure and content are subject to change.
 Contact your JCU Online student advisor on 1300 535 919 for more information based on your particular circumstances.